 So, what is a Culture’s Belief System? – In our Indigenous perspective research, our team have discovered that a Culture’s Instinctive Belief System is what drives every person’s perspective and processes and its purpose is to create an Instinctive Belief System to ensure each member of the group stays loyal.
+This is done unconsciously.
 Any culture in the world is only unique because of its inherited Belief System.
 The knowledge, teachings and skills (what evolves) of a culture are also, of course, strongly influenced by geographical environments they live in.
 A Culture’s Belief System is not a religion.

 Belief systems are the stories we are told to define our personal sense of Reality.
 Every human being is handed down a belief system that they utilise, and it is through this mechanism that we individually, “make sense” of the world around us.